3 Home Remedies For Gout

 This rationale of just treating the symptoms is fundamentally flawed.
 It’s a never ending cycle, living in fear of the next “flare up”.
 The problem is the root cause of the gout is still present.

-But if we followed a scientifically proven gout diet that corrected the causative factors of gout then we wouldn’t have any flare ups and we wouldn’t need any home remedies for gout.
+But if you followed a scientifically proven gout diet that corrected the causative factors of your gout then you wouldn’t have any flare ups and you wouldn’t need any home remedies for gout.

 Anyways, I applaud anyone taking charge of their health in a natural way so here are 3 common home remedies for gout:

 A simple way to lower uric acid and ease the joint pain of gout is with baking soda.
 In severe cases it may take 2 or more days for relief to set in.
 You should mix ½ teaspoon baking soda in 8oz of water and drink it all in one go.
 Do not exceed a total of 4 teaspoons taken throughout the day during an acute attack.
 Also note that baking soda can raise the blood pressure.

 Apple Cider Vinegar

 Bordering on a miracle in a bottle apple cider vinegar (ACV) is touted to relieve everything from joint pain, warts, skin tags, headaches, acid stomach, muscle spasms, gout and arthritis.

 The mechanism through which it performs these healing feats is touted to be through alkalizing the body.

 The directions are easy simply mix 1-2 tablespoons of ACV with 8oz of water and drink it.
 It will be very sour or bitter and some people may need to work up to 2 tablespoons.
 When using ACV as a gout home remedy or any home remedy for that matter, you should use organic and with “the mother” intact (the mother is a sediment that is full of nutrients, this is usually indicated on the bottle).